-The Wales YFC International Programme offers unforgettable experiences for members to travel the world and learn about different cultures and life in other countries.
-You can travel as an individual, as a pair or even as a group!
+The YFC Wales International Program gives our members unforgettable opportunities to travel the world and learn about cultures and life in other countries.
+You can travel as an individual, as a pair or as a group!

-Learn about cultures, explore new experiences, gain confidence and make friends for life!
+Learn about cultures, discover new experiences, improve your confidence and make friends for life!

 Colorado Trip 2022

 I am coming to the end of a three-month trip in Colorado where I have spent time with 3 different families in three different areas of the state.
 I started my travels in and around Boulder where we hiked the flatirons, travelled to Red Rocks Amphitheatre and I had my first taste of Colorado style pizza, which is pizza crust drizzled in honey!
 We also spent a weekend camping in the Rocky Mountain National Park which was a great experience.